sybrew/the-seo-framework/readme.txt

 == Changelog ==

-TODO In Polylang 3.5 or 3.6, they reversed the order of columns (another bug) when using quick-edit. _defunct_badly_coded_polylang_script() still addresses the disappearance of TSF's data, but they bork it in PHP this time.

 TODO disable Avada's SEO settings.

-TODO when double-clicking the submit button, we process the settings submission twice.
-	-> The second time it'll state nothing has changed, and this is what the user then sees.

 TODO new translations are available.
 TODO add that TSF is an independent project that doesn't need to hit profit margins; ergo, it's made for the benefit of its users, not the creator.